 .
 Within days, bacteria in urine may grow on a culture dish, allowing the best antibiotic to be chosen.

 Blood cultures.
 If pyelonephritis has spread to the blood, blood cultures can detect this and guide treatment.

 Computed tomography (CT scan).
 A scanner takes a rapid series of X-rays, and a computer creates detailed images of the abdomen and kidneys.
 A CT scan is not necessary to diagnose pyelonephritis, but sometimes helps.

 Kidney ultrasound.
 A probe directs high-frequency sound waves through the skin, creating images of the kidneys and ureters.
 Ultrasound can help identify abscesses, stones, and blockages.

 In addition to diagnosing pyelonephritis itself, doctors look for any conditions that make pyelonephritis more likely.
-For example, kidney stones or birth defects of the urinary tract are potentially correctable, reducing the chances of future kidney infections.
+For example, kidney stones or birth defects of the urinary tract can increase the chance of an infection.
+Both are potentially correctable, which will reduce the chances of future kidney infections.